vg-json-data/sm-json-data/region/region-readme.md

 Region sub-folders also contain a folder called `roomDiagrams` which contains an image for most individual rooms with more than a few nodes, to show how the nodes are placed and connected within that room.

-The root section of this folder also contains `cleanup.json`, which has miscellaneous rooms which were missing from the wiki.
-These may be moved into the proper region at some point.

 ## Contents of a Region File
-Region files follow the schema defined at `[/schema/m3-region.schema.json](../schema/m3-region.schema.json)`.
+Region files follow the schema defined at [/schema/m3-region.schema.json](../schema/m3-region.schema.json).

 Each region file is an array of Super Metroid rooms.
 Rooms contain the following elements: